HSG-AIML/LabGSERM/README.md

 ![Course Banner](banner.png)

-This repository features a series of interactive Jupyter Notebooks for the Summer 2021 lab course accompanying the GSERM **Deep Learning: Fundamentals and Applications** course, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Korbinian Riedhammer** at the University of St. Gallen (HSG).
+This repository features a series of interactive Jupyter Notebooks for the Summer 2021 lab course accompanying the GSERM **Deep Learning: Fundamentals and Applications** course, taught by **Prof. Dr. Damian Borth**, **Prof. Dr. Korbinian Riedhammer** and **Marco Schreyer (TA)** at the University of St. Gallen (HSG).

 The objective of this course is to teach deep learning fundamentals and their application to real-world use cases.

 This is currently work in progress so expect minor errors and some rough edges ;)

-Happy coding,
+Happy learning and coding,

-Your GSERM teaching team
+Your AI:ML teaching team

 ---
 | Lab           |Date                 |  Topic                            |  Binder Launcher(s) | Colab Launcher(s) |